 Shortage of Nurses

 The United States was projected to experience a shortage of registered nurses (RNs) even before the pandemic.
 A large portion of the nursing workforce is retiring just as aging baby boomers are requiring more health services, and the global pandemic has put further stress on an already dire situation.
 With many nurses leaving the profession due to burnout, the Bureau of Labor Statistics projects that 1.2 million new RNs will be needed by 2030 to address the current shortage.
-The AHA reports that the average vacancy rate for RNs across the U.S. in 2022 is 17 percent.
+The AHA reports that the average vacancy rate for RNs across the U.S. in 2022 was 17 percent.
 Many hospitals are forced to hire traveler nurses whose rates are rising exponentially, dramatically increasing labor costs for hospitals.
 Consequently, facility planners need to design patient care spaces that facilitate efficient staffing patterns, reduce walking distances, provide a safe working environment, and promote collaboration and teamwork.

 New Safety Protocols